-- Always pack your passport, money, medication and valuables in your hand luggage, along with any items that you will need if your flight is cancelled or delayed. - If you need to carry medication, baby milk or baby food or special dietary foods in your hand luggage contact the airport or airline. - If you wish to carry liquids, aerosols or gels as part of your hand luggage each must be in a container no larger than 100 millilitres. - 4.
-All hand luggage must adhere to the airline's size and weight limits.
-You may be able to save money by only taking hand luggage.
+- Always pack your passport, money, medication and valuables in your hand luggage, along with any items that you will need if your flight is cancelled or delayed. - If you need to carry medication, baby milk or baby food, or special dietary foods in your hand luggage, contact the airport or airline. - If you wish to carry liquids, aerosols or gels as part of your hand luggage each must be in a container no larger than 100 millilitres. - All liquid items must be placed in a transparent, re-sealable plastic bag, which holds no more than one litre and is no larger than 20cm x 20cm.
+Only one plastic bag per passenger is allowed. - All hand luggage must follow the airline's size and weight limits.
+You may be able to save money by only taking hand luggage. - If your luggage is over the airline's weight limit, you will pay extra.
+Check the airline's weight limit and weigh your luggage in advance.